-- 1. In exceptional circumstances, the Research Degrees Examination Board may approve a research degree award for a candidate, where: - a) the candidate is prevented by illness or other substantial cause from completing their dissertation and/or examination, - b) the academic award cannot be made under the University's normal academic regulations, - c) there is no prospect in the foreseeable future of the candidate being able to fulfil the requirements of the award, and - d) there is sufficient evidence of the candidate's ability at the appropriate level for the award.
+- 1. In exceptional circumstances, the Research Degrees Examination Board may approve a research degree award for a candidate, where: - a) the candidate is prevented in the event of death, illness, or other substantial cause from completing their dissertation and/or examination, - b) the academic award cannot be made under the University's normal academic regulations, - c) there is no prospect in the foreseeable future of the candidate being able to fulfil the requirements of the award, and - d) there is sufficient evidence of the candidate's ability at the appropriate level for the award.